The College reserves the right to increase the rates charged with due notice

 Contact Student Accounts or Financial Aid if you have questions about your particular situation.

-- Listed below are the meal plan options available to students living in the residence halls and their charges per year:
+- Listed below are the meal plan options available to students living in the residence halls and their charges per semester:

 |Meal Plan 2 - Any 15 meals per week plus $300 Dining Dollars per semester